The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And she's on the sidelines.

-I don't know that she was dressed this way on Saturday.
+I don't know, no, no, wait, no, I don't know that she was dressed this way on Saturday.

-There's about five inches of skin exposed from the top of the jeans to the bottom of the blouse.
+I'm just in the pictures I've seen, she's wearing a blouse with the midriff exposure, about five inches of skin exposed from the top of the jeans to the bottom of the blouse.

 The jeans are more than skin tight.

-So she's she's uh more than a pretty face, which is a looker.
+So she's more than a pretty face.

 Now, I don't know how she was attired Saturday.

-She went to Jets practice on Saturday.
+She went to Jets' practice on Saturday.

 She sent out a tweet saying she was appropriately attired.

-Anyway, what happened is that the defensive backs coach, Dennis Thurman, a former Dallas Cowboy, number 32.
+Anyway, what happened is that the defensive backs coach Dennis Thurman, a former Dallas Cowboy, number 32, Dennis Thurman was doing an interception drill for the defensive backs.

 He was throwing passes along the sideline.